-Normally Robyn's costs in getting to work involve a single bus trip each way with a weekly cost of \$30.
-But this temporary change in work location requires her to take the train at the cost of an additional \$43 a week.
-Her total temporary travel costs are \$73 per week.
+Normally, Robyn's costs of getting to work involve a return bus trip with a weekly cost of \$30.
+But this temporary change in work location requires her to take the train as well at the cost of an additional \$43 a week.

 The additional transport cost per week is \$43.
+Any allowance up to \$43 will be exempt.

-Example 11: Costs must be higher than ordinarily expected
+Example 12: Costs must be higher than ordinarily expected